buildbot/buildbot/master/docs/manual/configuration/global.rst

 This setting has no impact on status plugins, and merely affects the required disk space on the master for build logs.

 The :bb:cfg:`logCompressionMethod` controls what type of compression is used for build logs.
-The default is 'gz', and the other valid option are 'raw' (no compression), 'gz' or 'lz4' (required lz4 package).
+The default is 'gz', and the other valid option are 'raw' (no compression), 'gz', 'lz4' (required lz4 package) or 'zstd' (requires buildbot[zstd] extra).

 Please find below some stats extracted from 50x "trial Pyflakes" runs (results may differ according to log type).